image of a notepad with notes (for a private tutor)

 I don't think nominative determinism is a good enough reason to effectively "decanonize" what we all saw and experienced in Halo Infinite.
 I can't presume to know why they felt that this change was important (apart from not wishing to annoy some people who complained loudly enough), suffice to say that there's a distinct stink of "protesting too much" in the aforementioned Halo Waypoint post.

-The writers have expressly and consciously glossed this to flex a bit of Marathon trivia.
+The writers have expressly and consciously glossed this scene to flex a bit of musty Marathon trivia.
 It's a bummer.

 Since everyone likes a nice game-development conspiracy theory (of the "Red Dead Redemption II is about the Housers' fraught relationship" variety), watch (Pax) Cortana's final scene in Halo Infinite with this idea in mind: doesn't it sound an awful lot like she's reprimanding the past Halo writers who thought it was a good idea to kill her off and make her evil in the first place?